MicrosoftDocs/azure-reference-other/studio-module-reference/machine-learning-initialize-model.md

 ---
-title: "Initialize Model | Microsoft Docs"
+title: "ML Studio (classic): Initialize Model | Microsoft Docs"
 description: "Learn about the modules you can use in Azure Machine Learning Studio (classic) to define a machine learning model and set its parameters."
 titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019